bobleesj/github-pages-with-docker/_posts/2024-03-11-python-styling-guide.md

 ---
 layout: post
-title: Python styling guide automation tool (Ft.
+title: Python styling automation tool (Ft.
 Black)
 categories: tutorial
 ---

-### Motivation
+## Motivation

-I began factoring my code and implement tests at a project level.
-I shall check my work agaisnt the convention followed by the Python community.
+I strive to write reusable, well-tested, and modular scripts.
+It is recommended to write code that follows the general principles and standards shared by the community, such as the [PEP 8](https://peps.python.org/pep-0008/).

-### Automate formatting
+In contrast, we must prioritize value.
+Well-formatted code with no unique value is time misspent, whereas ill-formatted code that provides tremendous value is used.
+Therefore, formatting is secondary, and we must automate it, similar to generating references.

-First, it is best to follow a tool that automates formatting on behalf.
+## Automate style guide

-I encountered two auto Python formatting tools known as `yapf` and `black`.
+Here we have styling guide formatting tools known as `yapf` and `black`.
 They are installed via

 ```bash